-HOW TO TURN A SILVER ADDITION INTO THE BRANDING OF A DEVELOPMENT
+HOW TO TURN A Sliver ADDITION INTO THE BRANDING OF A 80 units DEVELOPMENT

 The project includes the restoration and conversion of a massive masonry nine-storey masonry printing building into 72 apartments, the building is augmented by a new addition housing the lobby, amenity spaces and nine apartments.